 If My Child Has Food Allergies, What Should I Look for When Reading Food Labels?

-If my child has food allergies, what should I look for when reading food labels? - Alyson
+My child has food allergies — what should I look for when reading food labels? - Alyson

 Double-check every package of food you give your child — once in the supermarket and once before you give it to your child.
 This is important even if your child has had the product many times before.
 Ingredients and cross-contamination risks may change over time.
 Different size products may have different ingredients or be made in different facilities.